progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Committing Back to Subversion ### -->

-Teraz gdy masz już działające repozytorium, możesz wprowadzić zmiany w projekcie i wychnąć swoje commity do zdalnego serwera, używając Gita jako klienta SVN.
-Jeżeli wyedytujesz jeden z plików i commitniesz zmiany, będziesz miał zmiany widoczne w lokalnym repozytorium Gita, ale nie istniejące na serwerze Subversion:
+Teraz gdy masz już działające repozytorium, możesz wprowadzić zmiany w projekcie i wypchnąć swoje commity do zdalnego serwera, używając Gita jako klienta SVN.
+Jeżeli zmodyfikujesz jeden z plików i commitniesz zmiany, będziesz miał je widoczne w lokalnym repozytorium Gita, ale nie istniejące na serwerze Subversion:

 <!-- Now that you have a working repository, you can do some work on the project and push your commits back upstream, using Git effectively as a SVN client.
 If you edit one of the files and commit it, you have a commit that exists in Git locally that doesn’t exist on the Subversion server: -->